Father of the House (United Kingdom): Longest-serving member of the House of Lords

 The title "Father of the House" is not used in the House of Lords: its longest-serving member is recorded on the House website, though no duties or special distinctions are associated with the position.

-As of 2025, the longest-serving member is the Lord Trefgarne (Conservative), who first took his seat on 3 July 1962 (having succeeded his father in the peerage in 1960 while still a minor).
-The House of Lords Act 1999 repealed the automatic right of hereditary peers to be members of the House of Lords; Trefgarne was one of those elected to continue sitting in parliament under Section 2 of the Act.

-As of 2025, the longest-serving Life Peer is the Baroness Cox (Crossbencher), who is also the longest-serving female member of the House of Lords; she first took her seat on 2 March 1983.
+As of 2026, the longest-serving member and longest-serving female member of the House is the Baroness Cox (Crossbencher), who first took her seat on 2 March 1983.

-The below table lists the longest continuously-serving members of the House of Lords since the Acts of Union 1707, in the order they achieved that status.
+The below table lists the longest continuously serving members of the House of Lords since the Acts of Union 1707, in the order they achieved that status.
 Prior to 1707, all members of the Lords were members of the parliament of England.

-Until 1898, the longest continuously-serving member of the Lords, as with his counterpart in the Commons, was not necessarily considered the senior-most member of that chamber.
+Until 1898, the longest continuously serving member of the Lords, as with his counterpart in the Commons, was not necessarily considered the senior-most member of that chamber.